 4. Deep Medicine by Eric Topol (This is a non-technical book, talking about numerous cool applications of AI to medicine).

-5. Statistical Learning with Sparsity (This is a technical book)
+5. Statistical Learning with Sparsity (This is a technical book, covering the theoretical aspects of LASSO and its further extensions)

 Tentative topics include classification, resampling methods, linear models with regularization (e.g. LASSO), additive models, classification and regression trees, random forests, support vector machines and basics of unsupervised learning, such as k-mean clustering.
 We will also discuss modern topics including neural networks if time permits.